BitD-Philly/bitd-philly.github.io/all_collections/_player_characters/the_clockmaker.md

 alias:
 pronouns:
 status:
 excerpt: A nefarious clockwork clone of Arkin Wollstonecraft.
-Deviating new and terrible methods of science to create clockwork weapons and servants, for aims unknown.# 1-2 sentences about the character
+Deviating new and terrible methods of science to create clockwork weapons and servants, for aims unknown. # 1-2 sentences about the character
 picture:        # contact site admin (Parker or Vinnie) to set up a picture.
 ---

-This is a character wiki page!
-Write a short summary about your character here at the top of the page.
-Below are some additional suggested sections.

-You can link to other wiki pages like this:`[link text](link-target)`, where `link text` is the text that is written on the page and `link-target` is the name of the page you are linking to.

-**Note that valid links are lowercase and spaces must be replaced with dashes (-).**
+A nefarious clockwork clone of Arkin Wollstonecraft.
+Deviating new and terrible methods of science to create clockwork weapons and servants, for aims unknown.

 Examples:
 * [Duskvol](duskvol)
 * The [Seventh Tower Consortium](seventh-tower-consortium)

-You can also link to sub-headers on any page by using a # after the `link-text`.
-For example, linking to Cruncho's backstory would look like this:

-`Due to Cruncho's [personal history](cruncho#backstory) with football, he was able to...`

 # Appearance
 Describe your character's appearance here.